 Please do not purchase your tickets until you are confirmed on the trip.
-Once tickets are purchased, please forward a copy of your email flight confirmation from the airline.
+Once your tickets have been purchased, please send us a copy of your airline schedule.
 It is your responsibility to ensure your flight times coordinate with the arrival and departure logistics for this trip.